Bachelor of Arts Completion Program in Legal Studies

 - Practice analytical and critical thinking ability.

-Students must complete a minimum of 180 quarter units to graduate with a Bachelor’s in Legal Studies, including 40 quarter units of legal specialty courses, 40 quarter units on the theoretical study of law, and 10 units of Upper Division Breadth requirements.
+Students must complete a minimum of 180 quarter units to graduate with a Bachelor’s in Legal Studies, including 17 units of core requirements, 50 upper division units in the legal studies area, and 8 units of electives.

 Lower Division General Education Breadth Requirements (45 units)

 COMPOSITION / Critical Thinking and Writing (9 units)

 HUMANITIES Must have completed at least one 3-unit course in two areas (12 units)

 SOCIAL SCIENCE Must have at least one 3-unit course in two areas (12 units)

 Core Requirements for Legal Studies Majors (17 units)

 COR 3100 - Critical Thinking and Writing (4 units)